-The water that is used by this system is the Cape Fear River and Little Cross Creek watershed.
+The Cape Fear River and the Little Cross Creek watershed are the source waters of our system.
 The P.O.
-Hoffer Facility is located at 508 Hoffer Drive and the Glenville Lake Facility is located at 628 Filter Plant Drive.
+Hoffer Facility is found at 508 Hoffer Drive and the Glenville Lake Facility is located at 628 Filter

 Source Water Assessment Program (SWAP) Results